mulka/ploverwiki/Dictionary-Format.md

-This page is under construction.
-Please refer to [Learn Plover!
-Appendix: The Dictionary Format](https://sites.google.com/site/ploverdoc/appendix-the-dictionary-format) for a more complete document.
-Note that as of Plover 3.1, the Commands and Keyboard Shortcuts have been updated and this document is more accurate as to their function.
+>>Note: This page is under construction.
+You will find a more complete list at [Learn Plover!
+Appendix: The Dictionary Format](https://sites.google.com/site/ploverdoc/appendix-the-dictionary-format).
+Warning: Learn Plover! describes the commands and keyboard shortcuts for Plover 3.0 and earlier.
+This page describe the commands and keyboard shortcuts in Plover 3.1 and later.
+This means this page has a more accurate description of those functions.

 **Table of Contents**